 Homeschooling looks so different from family to family.
 We do it for different reasons to achieve different goals.
 If there are any factors we share, we likely are:

 We love to learn alongside our kids, even just to research and investigate the next great curriculum we purchase.
 We sometimes read what they read, even if we aren't teaching it ourselves.
 Most of us have taken courses or participated in a conference or event to level up our teaching or administration skills so we can do better for our kids.

-It takes a certain amount of daring to yank a kid from a free school where everyone in your community sends their kids to try something that's not always looked upon with grace.
+It takes a certain amount of daring to yank a kid from a free public school where everyone in your community sends their kids to try something that's not always looked upon with grace.
 Even in areas of the country where homeschooling is more accepted, we all have that one aunt, uncle, boss, or friend who doesn't support our homeschooling decision, and we have to go against it every day of our lives.
 That takes guts.

 Despite that tired trope of the “overly protective homeschooler who doesn’t let the kids out of the house and won’t share common spaces with those who don’t believe just as they do, we are very welcoming people.
 We promote a culture of acceptance in much of what we do, including with other homeschool parents.
 We know we don't always share the same values or ideas, but we share a passion for seeing our kids succeed.
 We are open to things that put that passion into action, and that may just be what you are selling today.